cynicalico/hash-collision/_posts/devlog/myco/2023-04-20-creating-an-event-bus.md

 ### Event Receivers and Payload Solution: Type Erasure

 I've had the need to store types with a shared interface in a vector before, and the pattern is quite simple.
 Create an abstract base class, then create a templated class from that base class, and store instances of it as a pointer to the base class--type erasure 101.
-But the argument type caused a new problem, since somehow the base needed to be able to accomodate anything that might be passed to it.
+But the argument type caused a new problem, since somehow the base needed to be able to accommodate anything that might be passed to it.

 `std::any` ended up being the solution I was looking for.
 The Receiver is very straightforward: